Regression Discontinuity Designs Under Interference: Simulation Study

 \section{Simulation Study}

-In this section, we report the results of a simulation study demonstrating the finite-sample properties of $\overallest$ and $\estimator$, and their bias-corrected version $\overallestbc$ and $\estimatorbc$.
-In this exercise, units are clustered in groups of size 3, ( $\bm{A}$ is a block diagonal matrix) Interference occurs within clusters, so that $|S_i| = 2$ for each $i$.
-We use the one-treated exposure mapping, common in the literature \citep[see, e.g.,][]{aronowsamii17}, which partitions the multiscore space into four treatment regions.
+We report the results of a simulation study demonstrating the finite-sample properties of $\overallest$ and $\estimator$, and their bias-corrected version $\overallestbc$ and $\estimatorbc$.
+In this exercise, units are clustered in groups of size 3 ($\bm{A}$ is a block diagonal matrix).
+Interference occurs within clusters, so that $|S_i| = 2$ for each $i$.
+We use the sum-treated exposure mapping, common in the literature \citep[see, e.g.,][]{aronowsamii17}, resulting in $G_i\in \{0,1,2\}$ and a partition of the multiscore space into six treatment regions.
 Outcomes are simulated from the model